Economic Growth | A-Level Economics Notes

 - What is potential growth?

-- Stages of the economic cycle
+- What are the stages of the economic cycle

 - What is a positive output gap?